yaboywf/APSEC-Project/README.md

 - A flexible and modular authentication middleware for Node.js
 - Passport JS is used for the initial authentication via LocalStrategy

-### JWT
-- A token-based authentication system that is used to verify the user’s identity on subsequent requests.
-- The JWT is issued once the user logs in and is sent with each protected request to verify the user's authenticity.
-- Sent via authentication header
-    - Key: authorization
-    - Value: Bearer <i>token</i>

 ### Authentication Flow
 1. User Registration
     - The user keys in their username, password, email and account type